aditya-armal/js-mini-project/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-Explore, learn, and be inspired by these JavaScript mini projects, crafted with ❤️ !
+Explore, learn, and be inspired by these JavaScript mini projects, crafted with ❤️ by Aditya Armal !
 Happy coding!